awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-document-builder.md

       {{ ssm:/aws/service/ami-amazon-linux-latest/amzn-ami-hvm-x86_64-gp2 }}
       ```
 **Note**
-This value launches an Amazon EC2 instance using the latest Amazon Linux Amazon Machine Image \(AMI\) ID\.
+This value launches an EC2 instance using the latest Amazon Linux Amazon Machine Image \(AMI\) ID\.
 If you want to use a different AMI, replace the value with your AMI ID\.

    1. For **Description**, enter the following\.